 I am an experienced public sociologist, committed to linking research with policy.
-I currently work for the Public Engagement Project, assisting in the training of faculty to use their research in ways that inform policy and public debate.
-I have also worked in collaboration with interdisciplinary scholars and youth advocacy organizations (Advocates for Youth, Answer, Future of Sex Education, and SIECUS) on sexuality education policy reform, and with Dr. Amy Schalet on developing integrative approaches among parents, school-based health centers, medical professionals, and policy makers to better address adolescent sexual health.
-One product of this collaborative work is the following article, which influenced federal policy changes in Office of Adolescent Health funding streams, requiring forthcoming sexuality education programming to address gender equity and be LGBTQ inclusive.
+Through my work with the Public Engagement Project, I assisted in the training of faculty to use their research in ways that inform policy and public debate.
+I have also worked in collaboration with interdisciplinary scholars and youth advocacy organizations (Advocates for Youth, Answer, Future of Sex Education, and SIECUS) on sexuality education policy reform, and with Dr. Amy Schalet on developing integrative approaches among parents, school-based health centers, medical professionals, and policy makers to better address adolescent health.
+One product of this collaborative work is the following article, which influenced federal funding streams under the Obama administration to require that sexuality education programming address gender equity and be LGBTQ inclusive.

 Schalet, A., J. Santelli, S. Russell, C. Halpern, S. Miller, S. Pickering, S. Goldberg, and J. Hoenig.
 2014.
 Broadening the Evidence for Adolescent Sexual and Reproductive Health and Education in the United States.
 Journal of Youth and Adolescence.
 43(10): 1595-1610